Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 goal setting process

 You don't need to meet face to face with your group.
-Remote coaching allows you to broaden your group base to those who you cannot get together with face to face.
+Remote coaching allows you to broaden your group locaction base to those who you cannot get together face to face.

 I once ran a remote group to mentor new coaches who lived interstate or in another country by telephone.
 It was successful and hugely rewarding.
 I've also run my Goals Clinics this way.

 If you want to run your group sessions by telephone rather than Zoom or Skype, check Google for companies that still offer telephoning conferencing.

-The rules and tips for remote coaching by phone (or Zoom and Skype with no cameras) are pretty much the same as for face to face though the traffic control can be a little more challenging if you can't see who wants to speak next.
+The rules and tips for remote coaching are pretty much the same as for face to face though the traffic control can be a little more challenging if by phone or Zoom or Skype with the video turned off you can't see who wants to speak next.
+(Sometimes poor reception can be improved if the video is turned off)

-So you need to have a list in front of you of who is on the line and make sure everybody gets a chance to contribute.
+So have a list in front of you of who is on the line and make sure everybody gets a chance to contribute.
+Even make a point of asking a quiet participant for their input, but without pressure.

-It's also important to acknowledge each person as they come online so everybody knows who is there.
+It's also important to acknowledge each person as they come online at the beginning of the session so everybody knows who is there.
 Also asking people to say their name before they speak and to use their mute button when they are not talking is good remote group etiquette.

 On this page I have lots more information and tips on mastering remote phone and online life coaching with a one-on-one client.

 If the life coaching group is drawn from strangers (and often even if they know each other) they may have to develop trust over a couple of sessions before any of the real issues are going to emerge.